Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Numerical experiments

 \subsection{Mean and variance-shifted Gaussians}

-In this experiment, $f$ is the negative of a Gaussian and $g$ is the same but with a different mean or a different variance from $f$, scaled so that it has the same global minimum as $f$ in the latter case.
-We compare the $L^1$ distance, the $1$-Wasserstein distance and the unweighted straight-line homotopy vineyard distance $\mathbb{V}(f,g)$ using $H_0$ persistent homology.
-Our choice of $H_0$ makes the locations and values of local minima the most important features.
+In this experiment, $f$ is a 2D Gaussian plotted as a $100\times 100$ image with a standard deviation of $5$ pixels, scaled to have maximum value $1$.
+The function $g$ is the same but with a different mean or a different standard deviation.
+For each $g$, we compute the $L^1$ distance, the $1$-Wasserstein distance, and the unweighted straight-line homotopy vineyard distance between $f$ and $g$, using $H_1$ persistent homology for the latter two.
+Our choice of $H_1$ is designed to detect the ``loop'' around the Gaussian.
+We divide the $L^1$ distance by the number of pixels to make it numerically comparable to the other distances.

-Figure~\ref{fig:gaussians} shows the results.
-As expected, the $L^1$ distance increases with both mean and variance.
-On the other hand, we see that the $1$-Wasserstein distance is insensitive to both variance and mean shifting; this is because $g$ has a single local minimum of the same value no matter its mean or variance.
-We see that vineyard distance is bounded below by Wasserstein distance as predicted by Theorem~\ref{thm:vd_lower_bound}.
-Note that it is not bounded above by $L^1$ in the plots because the upper bound in Theorem~\ref{thm:vd_upper_bound} also contains edge contributions which are not accounted for by the classical $L^1$ distance between functions.

-Only vineyard distance shows different behaviors between the two kinds of modification.
-Shifting the mean changes the location of the local minimum, causing the straight-line homotopy to pass through an intermediate function with two local minima, increasing vineyard distance.
-Increasing the variance, however, does not change the location of the local minimum, and the topology remains the same along the straight-line homotopy.
-Thus, this simple example illustrates that vineyard distance detects certain kinds of changes (big changes in the locations of local minima in particular), and suppresses others (changes in intermediate values around local minima).